University of Saskatchewan: Museums and galleries

 The College Building was officially declared a Canadian National Historic Site by Sheila Copps, Minister of Canadian Heritage on February 27, 2001.
 The College Building was the first building under construction on the university, and upon completion was used for agriculture degree classes.

 The Right Honourable John G. Diefenbaker Centre for the Study of Canada, also known as the Diefenbaker Canada Centre, houses the Diefenbaker paper collection and legacy, changing exhibit, Centre for the Study of Co-operatives and the Native Law Centre.
 The grave site of Canadian Prime Minister John Diefenbaker is located near this museum.

 The Gordon Snelgrove Gallery is teaching facility and a public gallery that is managed through the Department of Art & Art History.
 It provides a venue for new work by artists and curators both within the department and the wider community.
 It has a full-time director and a number of part-time staff.

 Additionally, the gallery curates the Department of Art and Art History Collection, consisting of select works from graduating students.
 Art from the collection is displayed throughout the Murray Building, the university library, a number of sites on campus and the gallery website.

 The gallery is located at 191 Murray Building on the University of Saskatchewan campus.
-It is open Monday to Friday, 9:30am to 4:30pm and closed weekends and holidays.
+It is open Monday to Friday, 9:30 am to 4:30 pm and closed weekends and holidays.

 The Kenderdine Art Gallery celebrated its official opening October 25, 1991.
 Augustus Frederick Lafosse (Gus) Kenderdine began the University Art Camp at Emma Lake in 1936, the precursor to the Emma Lake Kenderdine Campus, a bequest was donated to the University of Saskatchewan by his daughter, Mrs. May Beamish, and initialized the formation of the Kenderdine Art Gallery which has a permanent collection started by Dr. Murray, as well as ongoing exhibits.
 The Kenderdine collection consists of archival material and 4,000 works, including paintings, sketches, ceramics, porcelain or pottery, glass, textiles or tapestries many by 19th and 20th century Saskatchewan, Canadian and international artists.

 The MacAulay Pharmaceutical Collection is located in the Thorvaldson Building, Room 118A.
 The collection showcases early 20th-century pharmaceutical paraphernalia, as well as early First Nations remedies such as cherry bark syrup and smartweed.